Skip to content

 • Disseminate the learning to care home, general practice and community pharmacy teams via online learning, webinars, conference posters and guidance.

-• Use learning to influence change at policy level.
+• Influence change at policy level.

 Other anticipated benefits: